unclesnote/unclesnote.github.io/_posts/en/231024185205/2023-10-24-jekyll__github_pages_virtual_box_port_forwarding_method_for_windows_testing.markdown

 images: ["/assets/images/231024185205/unclesnote-jekyll_github_pages_virtual_box_port_forwarding_method_for_windows_testing-virtualbox_manager-port_forwarding_rules.png"]
 categories: [GitHub Pages, Jekyll]
 tags: [Jekyll, VirtualBox, PortForwarding, GitHubPages, GitHub]
 description:  In my case, I build and test Jekyll(GitHub Pages) on an Ubuntu VM in Virtual Box, then push it to GitHub.
-However, the look and feel of browsers such as Firefox in an Ubuntu VM are slightly different from the look and feel of an actual X86 Windows.
-So, I would like to explain the Virtual Box port forwarding method to test Jekyll on the X86 Windows browser.
+However, the look and feel of browsers such as
 public: true
 toc: true
 toc_intl: false